ucarbonregistry/Project-315/README.md

 Emission Reduction in Aluminium Recycling process by CMR Group

 The project activity is promoted by “CMR Green Technologies Limited”, this is a group of 4 aluminium metal recycling units located in two different districts in India.
 Prior the implementation of the project activity, the casting units procures aluminium ingots and re-melts it in in-house melting furnaces for subsequent use in die-casting of various automotive components/parts.
 Thus use of molten aluminium can reduce carbon emissions compared to solid ingots due to lower energy requirement.

+Being the Aluminium Recycling Project, there is no negative impact envisaged by the project activity.
+As per ‘Central Pollution Control Board (Ministry of
+16
+Environment & Forests, Govt. of India, (07/03/2016)’, it has been declared that Aluminium Recycling process by CMR Group this project activity falls under the “Green category”.
+Green Category projects/industries do not require any Environmental Clearance such as ‘Consent to Operate’ from PCB as such project does not lead to any negative environmental impacts.
+Additionally, as per Indian Regulation, Environmental and Social Impact Assessment is not required for biomass-based Projects.

+Country : India

+District : Manesar, Gurgaon, Bawal and Haridwar

+State : Haryana and Uttarakhand

+The location details of the four units are given below:

+Unit Ref Location Reference Location Details
+__________
+Unit 1 Haridwar (Uttarakhand) Haridwar Sidcul, Plot 3/P2, Sector 10, Haridwar.
+Latitude: 29° 56' 44.4876", Longitude: 78° 9' 51.2928"
+__________
+Unit 2 Gurugram (Haryana) 38/6, Miles Stone, Delhi-Jaipur highway, village- Narsinghpur, Dist. – Gurgaon, Haryana.
+Latitude: 28.3715° N, Longitude:
+76.9237° E
+___________
+Unit 3 Manesar (Haryana) 68F6+2CW, Tatarpur, Manesar, Haryana 121102.
+Latitude:28.22311° N, Longitude: 77.31163° E
+___________
+Unit 4 Bawal (Haryana) Plot No 65 Sector 15, Patuhera, Rewari, Bawal 123501.
+Latitude: 28.1034° N, Longitude: 76.6210° E
 ____
 Issue Date: 13/10/2023
 ___________